One Pan Lemon Chicken with braised asparagus in a simple lemon mustard sauce. Gluten Free + Whole30 + Paleo

 - 1 pound asparagus stalks, ends trimmed and then cut in half

 - 1/2 zest of lemon

-In a small bowl or cup whisk together the lemon juice and mustard until fully mixed.
-Pour into the skillet with the asparagus along with the chicken stock.
+- In a small bowl or cup whisk together the lemon juice and mustard until fully mixed.
+Pour into the skillet with the asparagus along with the chicken stock and the zest.
 Bring the liquid to a boil and then reduce down to a simmer.
 Cover and let cook another 3-4 minutes or until the asparagus is tender.

 - Stir in the parsley and then add the chicken back to the pan and rotate the breasts to coat in the liquids.
 Taste the sauce and season with more salt & pepper as needed.